PreMiD/Presences/.github/CONTRIBUTING.md

 - Presences with support for only a single subdomain will **not** be permitted, as they may seem broken for other pages (like the homepage), exceptions can be made for the policy and contact pages (content that isn't used often) or sites where the other content is unrelated. (for e.g., wikia pages)
 - Presences for online radios are only allowed if the radio has at least 100 weekly listeners and 15 concurrent and must have some features other than just showing album/song title, etc.
 - Presences are not allowed to run JS code with their own function to get variables.
 If Firefox has issues with built-in function inside `Presence` class, you are allowed to do your own function and you need to tell us about it in Pull Request description.
-- Low quality presences (or ones with little context) are **not** allowed. (for e.g., only showing a logo and text but never changing it again)
+- Low quality presences (or ones with little context) are **not** allowed (for e.g., only showing a logo and text but never changing it again).
+- With the `buttons` release, we require some guidelines for them:
+  - Redirects to main page are prohibited.
+  - Promoting websites by them is prohibited.
+  - They can't show addinational data when you can't show them in other fields.
+  - Redirecting directly to audio/video stream is prohibited.
 - Presences for services like Discord Bot/Server Lists must follow these extra requirements:
   - The domain should be at least **6 months** old.
   - Unique visitors per day: